-Event Ev vent Details Action Taken Status Remark Event Number Nature ACTION TAKEN Status Kennark Exceedance of Action & Limit Levels 0 N/A N/A Complaint received 0 N/A N/A Changes to the assumptions and key construction / operation activities recorded 0 N/A N/A Status of submissions under EP 2 Monthly EM&A Report (Apr 2017) v1.0; & Quarterly EM&A Report (Jan - Mar 2017) Submitted to EPD on 16 May 2017 Verified by IEC Notifications of any summons & prosecutions 0 N/A N/A Monitoring results of emission from stack of biogas flare and stack of process building are not included, as the testing reports are not ready upon the submission of this monthly EM&A report.
+Event Ev vent Details Action Taken Status Remark Event Number Nature Action Taken Status Kemark Exceedance of Action & Limit Levels 0 N/A N/A Complaint received 0 N/A N/A Changes to the assumptions and key construction / operation activities recorded 0 N/A N/A Status of submissions under EP 2 (1) Monthly EM&A Report (Jul 2017) v2.0; & (2) Monthly EM&A Report (Aug 2017) v1.0 1.) & 2.)
+Submitted to EPD on 13 September 2017 Verified by IEC Notifications of any summons & prosecutions 0 N/A N/A

+^{} Monitoring results of emission from stacks of boiler, biogas flare and process building are not included, as the testing reports are not ready upon the submission of this monthly EM&A report.